What is a Soft Cup?

 Since they do not have any strings that hang, there is no hindrance or discomfort or accidents, unlike the ones that happen while pulling out your IUD strings.

-Soft cups are relatively inexpensive when compared to other feminine hygiene products.
+Soft cups are relatively inexpensive when compared to other feminine hygiene products such as disposable pads or tampons.

 It is possible to urinate and/or have bowel movement with soft cups.
 However, there could be slight leakage during the actions, which would stop once you are done.